 A diagnosis of osteoarthritis (OA) in your dog can feel devastating and even overwhelming.
 After all, we know that OA is a progressive, degenerative disease that worsens over time.
-By most estimates, 20% of all dogs (regardless of age) are affected by OA, making it the most common chronic disease they face.
+By most estimates, 25% of all dogs (regardless of age) are affected by OA, and possibly 60% of dogs will show x-ray evidence of the disease in their lifetime.
+As a result, this makes OA the most common chronic disease they face.
 Once a dog is diagnosed with OA, it is important to understand that the focus is management rather than cure.
 Success means maximizing your dog's comfort and function while minimizing pain.

 The good news is that there are many strategies, both big and small, to help dogs live with their OA.